MSc Nutrition, Physical Activity and Public Health 12 months Postgraduate Programme By University of Bristol |TopUniversities

 This programme is available as an intercalated degree for current undergraduate medicine, dentistry or veterinary students from the University of Bristol or other universities.
 Find out more about our intercalated degrees and eligibility criteria.

-Learn more about our research with the World Health Organisation to tackle malnutrition and obesity in China.
+Learn about our pioneering research with the World Health Organisation to tackle all forms of malnutrition in China.

 Admission Requirements